cmosetick/docker-stuff/archive/Docker-Presentation-2014-10-09.md

-#Docker Presentation
+#Mini Docker Presentation

 ## Nice Pants!

-###On Mac & Windows you will need VirtualBox and/or Vagrant to use Docker this on your local system (laptop/desktop)
+###On Mac & Windows you will need VirtualBox and/or Vagrant to use Docker on your local system (laptop/desktop)

 # Get started with CoreOS
 ## CoreOS can be run on bare metal or in a hardware virt environment